NVIDIA Vs. The Media ft. GamersNexus

 like text, for example, will get completely garbled.

-Text on screen, yeah,
+Text on screen.
+Yeah,

+interface issues.
 It'll draw the interface in the wrong area.

-You could have really bad things.
+You could have

-So Final Fantasy was one of the games we tested where there's just areas, I mean, it's just, I personally would turn it off, it looks worse, and I'd rather have a lower quote-unquote frame rate than have this
+Yeah, so there's scenarios where it works okay, but the RPG example you brought up, so Final Fantasy was one of the games we tested where there's just areas, I mean, it just, I personally would turn it off, it looks worse, and I'd rather have a lower quote-unquote frame rate than have this

 sort of potential blurry mess every now and then.
+So strange.

-Low quality is well, just a very strange thing to push out the door.
+Low quality as well, just a very strange thing to push out the door.
+Yeah, and the, you know, I

-sort of finish the
+think sort of finish the

 editorial narrative, they know, I mean, it's fine, but I'll finish that first, and I'll come back to your comment you just made because that's also interesting.

-But on the editorial side, they wanted more coverage of MFG, and we disagreed from an objective standpoint.
+But on the editorial side, they wanted more coverage of MFG, and we disagreed from a an objective standpoint.

 You know, I kind of made the case to them several times over several calls, over several months, of